caryoscelus/heavy-bright-sun-wip/chapters/xxx-sasha-papers-02.md

 continue my rambling while i still can.

-Ah, but it is not so easy to write about myself in this boring hotel room, as it was in a suburb train.
+Ah, but it is not so easy to write about myself in this boring hotel room, as it was in that suburb train.
 Maybe i should go out and find a better place to write?
 But then it's pretty cold outside...

 Aww, crap, doesn't matter.
-I'm too bored in these four wall.
+I'm too bored in these four walls.

 ...